English Literature MScR

 Programme website: English Literature

-This highly flexible programme enables you to complete an MScR degree through a combination of coursework (two essays of 6,000 words on topics related to your research focus, plus assignments in research skills and methods) and a final dissertation of 15,000 words.
+Our highly flexible programme enables you to complete an MScR degree through a combination of coursework and a final dissertation of 15,000 words.

 Our interdisciplinary environment brings together specialists in all periods and genres of literature and literary analysis.

-We have particular strengths in each of the main periods of English and Scottish Literature – medieval, renaissance/early modern, enlightenment, romantic, Victorian, modernist, post-war, contemporary and 21st century.
+We have particular strengths in each of the main periods of English and Scottish Literature:

 Emergent research themes in the department include the digital humanities, the economic humanities, the environmental humanities and literature and medicine.

-This programme includes two 20-credit courses on research skills, methods and problems, including one specifically for English Literature.
+- two 20-credit courses on research skills, methods and problems, including one specifically for English Literature

 You will also have access to the University’s fantastic libraries, collections and worldwide strategic partnerships.